soliditybugs/Puppy-Raffle/audit-data/Findings.md

-### [H-3] Randomness relies on known blockchain variables and ca, Attackers can ensure they will win the raffle and receive the NFT.
+### [H-3] Randomness relies on known blockchain variables and can be gamed.
+Attackers can ensure they will win the raffle and receive the NFT.

 **Description:**
 All of the factors that are used to create a random number are known, the random number isn't random.